garvitdelhi/WikiToLearnHome/doc/wtlh-user-guide/local-wtl-instance.md

 your distro official repository do not have yet the docker version requierd to run WTL.
 We thus recommend to install docker following the [official guide][docker-install]

+Do not forget to add your user to the docker group, so that you do not have to use super user privileges every time you have to manage docker images and volumes.
+WTLH is intended to work only if your user is added to docekr group, otherwise you get errors related to missing the correct permissions since WTLH is not intended to be executed with super user rights.

 #### Pandoc